egonw/blog/_posts/2006-06-20-strigi-gets-kfile-plugin-support.markdown

 ```

 Combine this with the [xattr](http://wiki.linuxquestions.org/wiki/Extended_attributes) support added by Jos earlier today, I hope to
 see an interesting new Strigi release soon!
-Now we only need to get [editing of keywords](http://chem-bla-ics.blogspot.com/2006/06/kde-desktop-search-kat-strigi-and.html)
+Now we only need to get [editing of keywords <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/06/17/kde-desktop-search-kat-strigi-and.html)
 into KDE4.